stormwarning/tailwindcss-types-cli/README.md

-# tailwindcss-theme-types
+# tailwindcss-types-cli

-> Generate TypeScript type declarations from your Tailwind CSS theme.
+> A CLI to generate type declarations from your Tailwind CSS classes.

 ## Usage